 #2.)
 Build More QUALITY Backlinks

-Of course there are a dozen different ways to build rank-boosting backlinks, but these two are my to go to sources when I try to get a page to beat tough to compete with sites on first page of Google:
+Of course there are a dozen different ways to build rank-boosting backlinks, but here are two of my to go to sources when I try to get a page to beat (tough to compete with) sites on first page of Google:

-- Good Private Blog Network (PBN) backlinks go a long way.
+- Good Private Blog Network (PBN) backlinks.
 If you don’t feel like setting up your own PBN, I recommend a couple good ones over here.

-- Another option would be to point a press release at it.
-Press releases are fantastic sources for diverse anchor-text backlinks.
+- Press releases.
+They are a fantastic source for strong (yet diverse) anchor-text backlinks.
 I talk more about them here.

 Both are great options that I use very consistently in my offsite SEO.
 When done right, they do wonders.
 Assuming you’ve done it all though…